Yundi: Competitions

 Yundi has received top awards at various competitions.
 He won the Chongqing Children's Piano Competition in 1993 and the Huapo Cup National Competition in Beijing in 1994.
 In 1995, he was awarded third place at the Stravinsky International Youth Competition.
 In 1996, he won the third prize in the tenth Hong Kong – Asia Piano Open Competition.
 In 1997, he won the Concerto "Yellow River" Group of the Chinese Piano Pieces.
 In 1998, he was awarded the third place at the 1998 Missouri Southern International Piano Competition (Junior Division).
 The next year, he took third prize at the International Franz Liszt Piano Competition of Utrecht, as well as being a first-prize winner in the China International Piano Competition.
 In 1999, he won first place at the Gina Bachauer Young Artists International Piano Competition.

 In October 2000, selected by the Ministry of Culture of the People's Republic of China to represent the country, Yundi participated in the XIV International Chopin Piano Competition in Warsaw.
-Yundi was the first competitor to be awarded the First Prize (the gold medal) in 15 years since Stanislav Bunin won it in 1985.
-At 18 years of age, Yundi was the youngest and the first Chinese first prize winner in the competition's history.
+Yundi was the first competitor to be awarded the First Prize (the gold medal) in 15 years, the last being Stanislav Bunin, who won it in 1985.
+At 18 years old, Yundi was both the youngest pianist to win first prize and the first Chinese first prize winner in the competition's history.
 Yundi was also awarded a Special Prize for the "Best Performance of a Polonaise" by the Chopin Society.
-It is said that the jury was once again inclined to withhold the first prize at one point.
-However, according to a 2000 Los Angeles Times report, at the final, the entire auditorium in Warsaw erupted in a standing ovation following Yundi's rendition of the Concerto No. 1.
-The panel of 23 judges, which included Martha Argerich, praised his approach to Chopin’s music.
-A report from Wirtualna Polska that same year stated that, while announcements of some other contestants' results caused some confusion among the journalists, Yundi's victory was received as "undoubtedly justified".
+At one point during the competition, it was reported that the jury was deliberating whether to withhold the first prize once again.
+However, by the end of the competition, according to a 2000 Los Angeles Times report, the entire auditorium in Warsaw erupted in a standing ovation following Yundi's rendition of the Concerto No. 1, and the panel of 23 judges, which included Martha Argerich, praised his musical approach to Chopin's pieces.

+A report from Wirtualna Polska in 2000 stated that, while announcements of some other contestants' results caused some confusion among the journalists, Yundi's victory was received as "undoubtedly justified".
 Gazeta Wyborcza commented that the selection of Yundi as the first-prize winner ultimately preserved the jury's credibility, despite the overall level of the competition.
-After the competition, the chairman of the jury, Andrzej Jasiński, summed up the competition in a statement to journalists, stating, among others, "I would also like to emphasize that Yundi Li is very mature for his age, and most importantly - he feels Chopin's music.
+After the competition, the chairman of the jury, Andrzej Jasiński, summed up the competition in a statement to journalists, stating: "I would also like to emphasize that Yundi Li is very mature for his age, and most importantly - he feels Chopin's music.
 His interpretations are never controversial; he plays beautifully and has imagination, charm and pearly technique."